MRazaKazmi/Employee-Polls-App/README.md

 ## About Project

-This repository contains code for the second project which is part of Udacity's React Nanodegree.
+This repository contains code for the second project in Udacity's React Nanodegree.
 In this project a react app is built that lets a user create polls, answer polls from other users and see a ranking of users on a leaderboard.

 ## Project Usage